-The International Security Foundation funds security programming by the Overseas Security Advisory Council, Domestic Security Alliance Council and U.S. security nonprofits to keep Americans and American interests safer and more secure.
+The Security Foundation funds security programming by the Overseas Security Advisory Council, Domestic Security Alliance Council and U.S. security nonprofits to keep U.S. citizens and organizations safer, more secure and more connected.

-I was there before the ISF was created and saw first hand how Regional Security Officers’ and OSAC leaders’ hands were tied [financially] when it came to holding and marketing Country Chapter and Regional Council events.
-With the ISF, funds can be used for OSAC event logistics and promotion.
+I was there before TSF was created in 2011 [then the International Security Foundation] and saw first hand how Regional Security Officers’ and OSAC leaders’ hands were tied [financially] when it came to holding and marketing Country Chapter and Regional Council events.
+With TSF, funds can be used for OSAC event logistics and promotion.

-Jeremy Rodrigues, ISF Member, Senior Director, Enterprise Security, Excelerate Energy
+Jeremy Rodrigues, TSF Member, Senior Director, Enterprise Security, Excelerate Energy

 Former OSAC Foreign Affairs Officer

-The creation of the ISF has been a true turning point for OSAC.
+The creation of TSF has been a true turning point for OSAC.
 It’s been incredibly impactful and a real enabler for OSAC’s mission at all levels.